neu-se/CS4910-7580-Spring-2023/assessments/project.md

 To receive the grade of **Check**, the project must satisfy all of these criteria:
 * The project proposal is submitted on time.
 The proposal is roughly one page long and includes a good-faith effort to address each of the 5 points outlined above.
+* The project status update is submitted on time.
+The status update is roughly 2-4 paragraphs long and includes a good-faith effort to address each of the 5 points outlined above.
 * The project includes a response to any feedback provided on the proposal: for any changes requested by the instructor, either those changes were accepted, or there is a discussion in the report of why those changes did not make sense.
 * The project report is between 3-10 pages long, contains at least the three sections outlined above, and captures your efforts on implementing your project
 * The project report and implementation are submitted on time
 * EITHER:
 	* 1) the project implementation successfully achieves the goals outlined, OR:
 	* 2) the "Project Challenges" section of the report describes in detail the challenges that you faced that prevented you from achieving some goal(s), and the steps that you took to try to overcome those challenges.
-The record of steps that you took to overcome those challenges is sufficiently detailed to demonstrate that you put a good-faith effort into getting it to to work.
+The record of steps that you took to overcome those challenges is sufficiently detailed to demonstrate that you put a good-faith effort into getting it to work.

 To receive the grade of **Check-**: the project must satisfy all of these criteria:
 * The project proposal is submitted on time.
 The proposal is roughly one page long and includes a good-faith effort to address each of the 5 points outlined above.
+* The project status update is submitted on time.
+The status update is roughly 2-4 paragraphs long and includes a good-faith effort to address each of the 5 points outlined above.
 * The project report is between 3-10 pages long, contains at least the three sections outlined above, with a good-faith effort to respond to the prompts.
 * The project report and implementation are submitted on time
 * The project implementation may not achieve all of the goals outlined, the project challenges section may not include a detailed discussion of the challenges encountered and good-faith attempts to overcome those challenges.